DOI-USGS/ds-pipelines-targets-3-course/responses/62-fault-tolerance.md

 ### :keyboard: Activity: Use fault tolerant approaches to running `tar_make()`

 Rather than babysitting repeated `tar_make()` calls until all the states build, it's time to adapt our approach to running `tar_make()` when there are steps plagued by network failures.
 A lot of times, you just need to retry the download/upload again and it will work.
 This is not always the case though and sometimes, you need to address the failures.
-The *targets* package does not currently offer this fault tolerance in the package, so the approaches discussed here are designed by our group to provide fault tolerance for tasks such as this data pull (including those where the "failures" are all real rather than being largely synthetic as in this project :wink:).
+The *targets* package does not currently offer this fault tolerance, so the approaches discussed here are designed by our group to provide fault tolerance for tasks such as this data pull (including those where the "failures" are all real rather than being largely synthetic as in this project :wink:).

 #### Understand your options